robatwilliams/hills-api/docs/backlog.md

 ### Move from DynamoDB to Aurora

 - Use a transaction for the complete data upload (multibatch client should require one too)
-- Handle slow-resume of Aurora Serverless (don't return 200 with an error body), don.t HTTP 502
+- Handle slow-resume of Aurora Serverless (don't return 200 with an error body), don't HTTP 502
 - Use cross-stack references to populate ARNs in serverless.yml
 - Use secrets manager generated credentials for Aurora cluster
 - Replace type definitions in population script with type inference (as done on the query side)

 ### Code quality

-- More eslint rules (just important ones), Node eslint plugin
+- More ESLint rules (just important ones), Node.js ESLint plugin
 - Split up app/server/request validation

 ### Tests